Ethelbert White: Wood engravings

 White's introduction to wood engraving came in 1920.
-Hitherto he had worked largely in water colour.
-In 1920 Cyril Beaumont, for whom he had produced designs for booklets on the Russian ballet (L'Oiseau de Feu, The Three Cornered Hat, Thamar and Impressions of the Russian Ballet, all 1919) and two limited editions (Eclogues, a Book of Poems 1919 and The Smile of the Sphinx 1920), asked him to produce colour wood engravings for an edition of W.W.
-Gibson's Home for his Beaumont Press.
+Hitherto he had worked largely in watercolour.
+In 1920 Cyril Beaumont, for whom he had produced designs for booklets on the Russian ballet (L'Oiseau de Feu, The Three Cornered Hat, Thamar and Impressions of the Russian Ballet, all 1919) and two limited editions (Eclogues, a Book of Poems 1919 and The Smile of the Sphinx 1920), asked him to produce colour wood engravings for an edition of W. W. Gibson's Home for his Beaumont Press.
 White then started to produce independent wood engravings very much in the modern style advocated by Noel Rooke.
 These were unusually large in scale.

 White's most important book illustrated with wood engravings is The Story of My Heart by Richard Jefferies, published by Duckworth in 1923.
 Thomas Balston considers this to be the first substantial book illustrated with modern wood engravings to be published in Britain.
 In the same year the Golden Cockerel Press published an edition of Spenser's Wedding Songs with colour wood engravings by White.

-His final set of wood engravings was for Thoreau's Walden, published by Penguin Books as part of a series of ten books called the Penguin Illustrated Classics in 1938.
+His final set of wood engravings was for Thoreau's Walden, published by Penguin Books as part of a series of 10 books called the Penguin Illustrated Classics in 1938.
 By 1940 he had ceased to produce wood engravings.

-Work in oils and water colour
+Work in oils and watercolour

-White was very much a member of the art scene in England at the time.
+White was very much a member of the art scene in England.
 He was elected to the London Group in 1915 and became a member of the New English Art Club in 1921.
 He was one of the first artists to become a member of the Artists' International Association.
 He was a member of the Royal Watercolour Society and exhibited regularly at the Royal Academy.

-He was much in sympathy with British avant-garde artists and was influenced by the post impressionist painters in France.
+He was much in sympathy with British avant-garde artists and was influenced by the Post-Impressionist painters in France.
 Hilary Chapman describes him as a pastoralist, "his artistic vision rooted in his genuine delight in nature".
-His work, which became looser and more impressionistic as time progressed, consists of a very large number of oil painting and water colours.
+His work, which became looser and more impressionistic as time progressed, consists of a very large number of oil paintings and watercolours.